fedfontana/0h_h1_solver/frontend/README.md

 style stuff
 - better layout
 - dark mode
-- use same font as [0hh1.com](0hh1.com) - JosefinSans-Bold
-- better ukrainian flag shades
 - after clicking "check solution": error toast (probably different component, no close button, closes with timeout) that shakes sideways if wrong, green toast otherwise
-- fix board size issues (12x12 is way too big)
-  - prolly just use grid with max-w and max-h in the board component
-  - ideally the whole board should fit in the middle section
 - add icons to buttons

 - maybe on `board/<repr>` show only the board, the solve button and the check button and make it so that the clear button returns to the original url of the page (original puzzle)

 functionality stuff
-- check that the board is completely full before checking the solution
 - maybe add possibilty to highlight initial state (easier way to copy solution)
 - change things so that right click in the middle of the tiles doesnt bring up context menu
   - either preventDefault on contextmenu on all of the main Board div